-The proposal to require the President to consult Congress and request a declaration of war before making first use of nuclear weapons is in the Restricting First Use of Nuclear Weapons Act, sponsored by Rep. Ted Lieu (D) (H.R.
+The proposal to require the President to consult Congress and request a declaration of war before making first use of nuclear weapons was in the Restricting First Use of Nuclear Weapons Act, sponsored by Rep. Ted Lieu (D) (H.R.
 669) and Sen. Ed Markey (D) (S. 200) in the 116th Congress.
-This bill has not yet made it out of committee.
+This bill did not make it out of committee.

 Do not have the US declare that it would consider using nuclear weapons first in response to a variety of non-nuclear attacks